-The exterior presents a pleasing harmony of lines, detail and proporllon by the frank arrangement of its studied masses.
+The exterior presents a pleasing

+harmony of lines, detail and propor-

+llon by the frank arrangement of is studied masses.
 The monumental main entrance rising three stories in height is the central notif.
 Its bronze entrance doors are hielded from the weather by a massive limestone canopy.
-Above this canopy is a tier of windows for the lobby, the library and the third foor, which are framed with limestone trim, giving a vertical movement to the design and unity of emposition to the main entrance Wing.
-This treatment forms a strong ind logical point of interest at the Schools.
+Above this canopy is a tier of windows for the lobby, the library and the third foor, which are framed with limestone trim, giving a vertical movement to the design and unity of omposition to the main entrance ind logical point of interest at the ichools.
+One of the local Catholic news outlets academies and high olleges, recorded a "Description" apparently from the (unnamed) architect.